If Amazon did T+1 Settlement: How Post-Trade Operations Are Moving Towards Real-Time Control

 Harnessing the benefits of more automated FX trade lifecycle operations

 FX markets are unique not only in their scale but also in their complexity.
 There are multiple trading paradigms, and also multiple venues where trades may be executed.
 The FX ecosystem is highly fragmented and the case for more automation – more automated FX trade-lifecycle processes and procedures – has been clear for some time.
 And yet, automation hasn’t happened yet.
 Why not, and when will it happen?
-Steve French, Head of Product for Traiana, writes about the challenges to automation, its benefits, and the key steps that firms should take on their journey towards implementing automation.
+Steve French, Commercial Lead, FX and Securities at OSTTRA, writes about the challenges to automation, its benefits, and the key steps that firms should take on their journey towards implementing automation.

 Inefficiency is an ever-present risk factor in FX trading and post-trade processing.
 This should be surprising, but it isn’t.
 FX markets are complex eco-systems in which the complexities arise from three main areas: first, there are the challenges associated with the need to support post-trade processing across the whole of the fragmented eco-system; secondly, there is the established practice of using multiple vendors and/or internal systems to support individual areas of the wider FX market; and finally, there is the related established practice of using multiple vendors and/or internal systems to support discrete aspects of the overall FX trade lifecycle.